smasongarrison/syllabi/MegaSyllabus.md

 ### Where...

 #### Where can I find the reading list for the entire semester?
-You can find the suggested readings for each module on the GitHub course notes: https://smasongarrison.github.io/personality/
+You can find the suggested readings for each module either on canvas or the GitHub course notes.

 #### Where can I find when assignments are due?
 You can find due dates in the syllabus.